 - Alder – A light timber with a warm bright tone commonly used by Fender.
 More even tonal distribution than Ash.

-- Maple – Very bright and potentially a little louder than most other tone woods.
-Maple can also sound very bright.
+- Maple – Used in our necks primarily.
+Very bright and potentially a little louder than most other tone woods.

 - Basswood – Close to Mahogany in characteristics but potentially a touch brighter, all things considered.
 A softer tonewood than Maple for example.
 It’s a cost effective timber and as a result you will find it used extensively as it is well suited to guitar building.